zoran-cuckovic/zoran-cuckovic.github.io/_pages/senscape/help/raster.md

 ## Parameters

 - viewpoints: point type vector layer

+- elevation model: raster data

-The coordinate reference systems of the elevation raster and the observer/target point(s) must match.
+The coordinate reference systems of the elevation raster and the observer point(s) must match.
 There is no 'on the fly reprojection' or whatever: the best practice is to turn off automatic reprojection to test whether things overlap as they should.